Referenced in this article

 What Is Drug Detox?

 Drug detox is the medically supervised management of acute withdrawal symptoms using pharmacological protocols, vital sign monitoring, and clinical assessment to achieve physiological stabilization.
-SAMHSA TIP 45 structures the detox process into 3 sequential components:
+SAMHSA TIP 45 structures the detox process into 3 sequential components: Three substance classes — alcohol, benzodiazepines, and barbiturates — produce withdrawal that can be fatal without medical supervision.

 - Evaluation — urine drug screening to identify all substances present, blood work (CBC, CMP, hepatic panel, infectious disease panel), psychiatric screening for co-occurring disorders, and medical history review.
 Evaluation determines the substances requiring withdrawal management and identifies medical complicating factors.